 The report is a graphic demonstration of the possibility of managing resources for the betterment of the country, and much more than just a passive remark on renewable energy.
 While officiating at the launch, Commissioner James Banaabe, from Uganda’s Ministry of Energy and Mineral Development said the government is going to study the report and utilize useful information and apply appropriately.

-Prince Bernhard Scholarship now OPEN
+Prince Bernhard Scholarship Still OPEN

 The aim of the WWF Prince Bernhard Scholarship Fund (PBS) is to provide financial support to individuals wishing to pursue short-term professional training or formal studies that will help them contribute more effectively to conservation efforts in their country.

 Interested persons can find the application form (in English only) as well as the guidelines (in English, French & Spanish) here.